 How Does A Crawler Work?

-All websites are part of a network called the World Wide Web which is basically a huge spider web spread all over the world.
+All websites are part of a network called the World Wide Web which is basically like a huge spider web spread all over the world.

 The only difference is the world wide web is held together by links (also known as hyperlinks or backlinks).

-And search engine crawlers (or spiders) use these links to travel around the web and discover new pages!
+And search engine crawlers (or spiders) use these links to travel around the web and discover new content!

-Once crawlers find a new page, they start reading all of the content and code of the page.
+Once web crawlers find a new page, they start reading all of the content and code of the page.

-In the ideal world we want the code to be as easy as possible for Google to interpret and understand.
+In the ideal world, we want the code to be as easy as possible for Google to interpret and understand.
 Which is where a website owner will perform SEO (search engine optimization).

-Crawlers aren’t human-manned and each web crawler works autonomously (using machine learning from the search engine algorithm) to decide whether pages they find should be added to the Google index or not.
+The crawling process isn’t human-manned and each web crawler works autonomously (using machine learning from the search engine algorithm) to decide whether pages they find should be added to the Google index or not.

 Crawlers know that sites where you can buy guns and drugs shouldn’t be added to their database.